 Switch sides and follow the same exercise

-As with the other exercises, be sure to engage your glute muscles the entire time.
+Be sure to engage your glute muscles the entire time when doing these exercises.
 It can be tempting to use your thighs or arms for the lifting motion, but properly training your glutes means you have to use them.
+To help bring more power to your strikes and strengthen your glutes, add these movements to your FightCamp workouts by completing 5 to 10 repetitions of each exercise per day.

 15-Minute At Home Boxing Workout (No Equipment Needed)